-- The addition of four new independent directors since 2017, which increased Board diversity and provided valuable expertise on areas of strategic importance, including space innovation and safety, intellectual property development and strategy, international business, aviation, telecommunications and operations; - · A 24% reduction in the average tenure of our independent directors since 2018, which is now approximately 11 years; and - Increased diversity across multiple dimensions, as 38% of directors identify as belonging to underrepresented communities and 25% of directors are women.
-Moreover, the Compensation and Human Resources Committee and the Banking and Finance Committee are chaired by women.
+- The addition of four new independent directors since 2019, which increased Board diversity and provided valuable expertise on areas of strategic importance, including space innovation and safety, intellectual property development and strategy, international business, aviation, telecommunications and operations; - A 33% reduction in the average tenure of our independent directors since 2019; and - Increased diversity, as 44% of directors identify as belonging to underrepresented communities.
+Moreover, the Compensation and Human Resources Committee is chaired by a woman.